henry232323/henrio/README.md

       functions found in the `henrio.yields` module.
 These will run the associated operation on the Loop processing the coroutine.
 Generally only one loop will be running a coroutine.
       - Universals: `henrio.universals` This is a module containing all classes that can be used between Async libraries.
-For more information on interoperation see [async-recipes](https://github.com/henry232323/async-recipes)
+For more information on inter-operation with other async libraries see [async-recipes](https://github.com/henry232323/async-recipes)

   2. The Language.
 Sometimes the parsing actually works, realistically this isn't meant to be used and was more of an attempt to learn about parsing, specifically Lex-Yacc style interpretation.
 The language has one primary